Alfred Silkiewicz

 Alfred Silkiewicz (1855 – 1903) was a Galician photographer.

 Biography

 Alfred Silkiewicz was born in 1855 in the city of Ternopil in a military family.

-He studied photography in Lviv and Prague (Czech Republic).
+He studied photography in Lviv (Ukraine) and Prague (Czech Republic).
 He opened his first photo studio "Janina" in the city of Nowy Sącz (Poland).
 During 1881–1882, he opened his own photo salon "Fotografia kabinetowa", which most likely ceased to exist at the end of the 19th century.